georgkislinger/VASTlite_Python-API/README.md

 Subset of VASTtools functions to export mesh from VAST via Python (without Matlab)
 # VASTlite Python API

-A collection of scripts and notebooks for fetching segmentation chunks from VASTlite and meshing them in Python.
+A collection of scripts and notebooks for fetching segmentation chunks from VASTlite (VASTlite from https://lichtman.rc.fas.harvard.edu/vast/) and meshing them in Python.

 ## Setup
 1. **Download this repository**